-Secondly, motivated with the theoretical arguments in Section 4, we focus on the share of g-TFT.
-Our SEFM estimates in Table 8 and Table 9 indicate that the family of g-TFT shares a substantial proportion in our imperfect private monitoring.
-In the high accuracy treatment, g-TFT-1-0.5 individually shares the most over the entire set of strategies, which is 17.1%, followed by another g-TFT strategy, which is g-TFT-0.875-0.25 (10.7%).
-The total share of the family of g-TFT (g-TFT-r(a) - r(b) including TFT, but excluding signal non-contingent variants of g-TFT (i.e. All-C (g-TFT-1-1), All-D (g-TFT-0-0) and Random-r (g-TFT-r-r) is as large as 70.6%.
-The extended family of g-TFT, which includes the signal non-contingent, primitive variants of g-TFT shares 76.8%.
-Moreover, the further extend family of g-TFT, which includes the family of g-TFT as multi-round punishing variants, shares 77.7%.
-As shown in these large numbers, indeed most of our subjects follow one of the strategies in the class of g-TFT.
+Second, motivated by the theoretical arguments in Section 4, we focus on the share of g-TFT.
+Our SEFM estimates in Tables 8 and 9 indicate that there is a substantial proportion of the family of g-TFT in our imperfect private monitoring.
+In the high accuracy treatment, g-TFT-1-0.5 individually shares the most over the entire set of strategies, namely, 17.1%, followed by another g-TFT strategy, namely, g-TFT-0.875-

+0.25 (10.7%).
+The total share of the g-TFT family (g-TFT-r(a) - r(b)), including TFT, but excluding signal non-contingent variants of g-TFT (i.e. All-C (g-TFT-1-1), All-D (g-TFT-0-0), and Random-r (g-TFT-r - r)), is as large as 70.6%.
+The extended family of g-TFT, which includes the signal non-contingent, primitive variants of g-TFT, comprises 76.8%.
+Moreover, the further extended family of g-TFT, which includes the family of g-TFT as multi-round punishing variants, comprises 77.7%.
+As shown by these large numbers, most of our subjects follow one of the strategies in the class of g-TFT.

 The share of g-TFT is also substantially large in the low accuracy treatment.
-The share of the family of g-TFT is 55.6%, and the extended family with signal non-contingent variants shares 94.6%, and the further extended family with multi-round punishing variants share 96.2%.
-Regardless of the treatment, we find the substantial share of our subjects following a strategy in the family of g-TFT.
+The share of the g-TFT family is 55.6%, while the extended family with signal non-contingent variants comprises 94.6%, and the further extended family with multi-round punishing variants comprises 96.2%.
+Regardless of the treatment, we find a substantial share of our subjects following a strategy in the family of g-TFT.

-This finding that the many subjects follow g-TFT regardless of treatments indicate that their decisions on retaliation largely depends on a single occurrence of a bad signal (c.f. lenient strategies).
-This finding is consistent with our previous finding in Section 6 that the action choices only marginally depend on the signals occurring two periods ago in both treatments.
+This finding indicates that their decisions on retaliation largely depend on a single occurrence of a bad signal (c.f., lenient strategies).
+This finding is consistent with our previous finding in Section 6 that the action choices only marginally depend on the signals occurring two periods ago in both treatments.23

-RESULT 4: Our SFEM estimates indicate that the family of g-TFT share substantial proportion among the strategies our subjects follow in both treatments.
+RESULT 4: Our SFEM estimates indicate that the family of g-TFT comprises a substantial proportion among the strategies our subjects follow in both treatments.